What we can do

-If you are being bothered by noise - don't suffer in silence - you can contact the council for help, even if it's in the middle of the night.
+If you are being bothered by noise - don't suffer in silence - you can contact the Council for help.

 How to complain about noise

-If you are experiencing a problem with noise, whether it's from domestic or commercial premises, alert the council in the first instance.
-You can do this in three ways:
+If you are experiencing a problem with noise, whether it's from domestic or commercial premises, alert the council in the first instance by completing our online complaint form found at the bottom of this page.

 When we have received your complaint we write to the people making the noise, advising them that a complaint has been made and making them aware that their behaviour is causing a problem.